openforis/sepal-doc/docs/source/setup/gee.rst

 .. tip::

-    If you experience trouble while linking your Google account to GEE, `ask the community <https://groups.google.com/g/sepal-users>`__.
+    If you experience trouble while linking your Google account to GEE, `ask the Google Group community <https://groups.google.com/g/sepal-users>`__.

 Initialize the **Home** folder
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^